szcompressor/cuSZ/README.md

 [^binning]: A current binning setting is to downsample a 2-by-2 cell to 1 point.

 #### disabling modules
-Also according to EXAFEL, given binning and `uint8_t` have already result in a compression ratio of up to 16, Huffman codec may not be expected in a real-world use scenario.
-In such circumstances, `--skip huffman` can be used.
+For EXAFEL, given binning and `uint8_t` have already resulted in a compression ratio of up to 16, Huffman codec may not be needed in a real-world use scenario, so Huffman codec can be skipped with `--skip huffman`.

-Write decompressed data to filesystem can also be skipped with `--skip write.x`.
-Because decompression can give a full preview of the whole workflow and writing data of the orignal size to the filesystem is long.
+Decompression can give a full preview of the whole workflow and writing data of the orignal size to the filesystem is long, so writing decompressed data to filesystem can be skipped with `--skip write.x`.

 A combination of modules can be `--skip huffman,write.x`.